1973 at a glance:

 The Girl Next Door

-Out of all the crushes and worshiping from afar I'd done with actresses, models and Playboy centerfolds, my first real life crazy crush came from the girl next door.
-She was the "kid sister" of a woman and a guy who moved in next door to us.
-They were all very cool people, and I loved hanging out with them.girl
+During the summer of '73, I had a strong attraction to the girl next door.
+She was the "kid sister" of a woman and a guy who'd recently moved in.
+They were all very cool people, and I loved hanging out with them.

-The girl's name was Sherry.
-She was 17, I was about to turn 18.
-She fit the perfect 70's girl mold: long brown hair parted in the middle, glasses, and all the appropriate clothing from clogs to Tie Dye.
+This girl was 17, and I was about to turn 18.
+She fit the perfect '70s hippie girl mold: long brown hair parted in the middle, glasses, and all the appropriate clothing from clogs to Tie Dye.
 Mostly she wore levis, tank tops and rubber thongs on her feet.
 She also wore a leather thong on her wrist, and occasional chokers.

 THX 1138